-Want to learn about HIV symptoms and transmission?
+Want to learn about HIV symptoms, transmission and protection?
 Having the fear of a medical consultation is not unique.
-Prepare yourself by reading about the HIV test by pressing the buttons on the various topics below and learning about HIV.
+Prepare yourself by reading about the HIV test facts by pressing the buttons on the various topics below and learning about HIV.

 When you’re ready, come for an HIV test at our clinics.

 HIV is transmitted through the following bodily fluids:

 When you have sex with someone who is HIV-positive (infected with HIV) the virus can enter your system through small tears in your vagina, anus, penis or – rarely – your mouth.
 Open sores caused by sexually-transmitted diseases (STDs) such as herpes and syphilis can make it easier for HIV to enter your system.

 If you are an injection drug-user, HIV can be transmitted when your blood comes into contact with another person’s blood through sharing needles.
 HIV can pass from mother to child while a woman is pregnant or through breast milk.
 In rare cases, healthcare workers have come into contact with body fluids and become infected.
 Effective screening has made HIV infection via blood transfusion or organ donation extremely rare